libra-php/stellar-router/README.md

 $handlerMethod = $route->getHandlerMethod();
 $routeParameters = $route->getParameters();

+// The class is BasicController
 $controller = new $handlerClass();

-// Call the endpoint with arguments
+// Call the endpoint edit with argument '42', the photo id
 $response = $controller->$handlerMethod(...$routeParameters);

 print($response); // Prints: 'edit: 42'